-The app helps you record measurements for your blood pressure, blood sugar levels, and resting heart rates.
+The app helps you record measurements of your blood pressure, blood sugar levels, and resting heart rates.

 This app smoothly relays your health information to your doctor, and you can print your logs if needed.

 You can create additional health and wellness reminders too!
-If you need help remembering to stay active or tracking your water intake, the MyTherapy app can help you with that as well.
+If you need help remembering to stay active or track your water intake, the MyTherapy app can help you with that.

 MyTherapy also provides community and support as you can connect with friends or family who also have the app.
 If you need to, you also have the option to integrate your entire family’s medication needs into one account.